-Here, in this article, we will know about the Standard Deviation Formula.
+Here, in this article, we will talk about the Standard Deviation Formula.
 Also, it refers to the measurement of the variation of a given set of values.

 What is Standard Deviation?